Prismatic Dieudonn\'e theory: Complements

 The category of displays over $R$ is denoted by $\mathrm{Disp}(R)$. \end{definition}

-\begin{remark} The category of displays satisfies faithfully flat descent : see \cite[Theorem 37]{zink_the_display_of_a_formal_p_divisible_group}.
+\begin{remark} \green{We have phrased the definition of a display in a manner parallel to the definition of a prismatic Dieudonn\'e crystal.
+In this form it is however unnecessarily abstract.} The category of displays satisfies faithfully flat descent : see \cite[Theorem 37]{zink_the_display_of_a_formal_p_divisible_group}.
 Since displays over a $p$-complete ring $R$ (with bounded $p^{\infty}$-torsion) are equivalent to compatible systems of displays over $R/p^n$ for all $n\geq 1$, we see that displays even satisfy $p$-completely faithfully flat descent (cf. \cite[Corollary 4.8]{bhatt_morrow_scholze_topological_hochschild_homology}).
 Hence the category of displays over $R$ in the sense of \Cref{def-displays} is the same as the usual category of displays over $R$ (i.e., windows over the frame $(W(R),I(R),F,F_1)$). \end{remark}

 \begin{proposition} Let $R$ be a quasi-regular semiperfectoid ring.
 Assume that $pR=0$ or that $R$ is $p$-torsion free.
 The natural morphism from \Cref{sec:prism-cohom-quasi-theorem-identification-of-the-graded-pieces-of-nygaard-filtration}